DavidFirth/alt3/docs/_posts/2017-11-10-grueltide.md

 will instead be tested twice by City in the weeks that come *after* Christmas.

-So **Newcastle, Southampton and Swansea will all have Premier League points totals at Christmas that flatter them a bit** --- regardless of their position in the league at that time.
+So **Newcastle, Southampton and Swansea will all have Premier League points totals at Christmas that flatter them quite a bit** --- regardless of their position in the league at that time.
 Their supporters probably should try to enjoy it while it lasts?